abtieku/Movies-ETL/README.md

 # Movies-ETL

+In this assignment, we downloaded csv files and a json file that we were interested in working with.
+Using functions in Python and Pandas, we cleaned the data and put it into dataframes.
+Then we used sqlalchemy (psycopg2) to import the data into SQL databases.

 This assignment consists of four technical analysis deliverables:

 Deliverable 1: Write an ETL Function to Read Three Data Files - **ETL_function_test.ipynb**